Sun Chengzong — Exceptional Commander of the Late Ming Dynasty and His Heroic Sacrifice

 Legacy of Sun Chengzong

-Six years later Sun Chengzong's death, the Chongzhen Emperor committed suicide and the Ming Dynasty ended.
+Six years after Sun Chengzong's death, the Chongzhen Emperor committed suicide, and the Ming Dynasty ended.

 General Wu Sangui surrendered, opened the gate of the defense line, and let the Manchu army march inside the Great Wall.

 In the following decades, innumerable people kept fighting intensely, trying to recover Ming; until 1683, the last force in Taiwan was defeated and complied with the Qing Dynasty.